 Watching your child experience anaphylaxis is a frightening episode.
 Parents frequently ask, “How will I know if my child is experiencing anaphylaxis?
 Will I know what to do?
 Can I really give an EpiPen®?”
-Because of these questions and more, we are including the stories and experience of parents who have dealt with their child going into anaphylaxis.
+Because of these questions and more, we are including our story of Morgan’s first (and only!) experience with anaphylaxis.

 Anaphylactic Shock Camping at 10,000 feet